newtwizard/newtwizard.github.io/_posts/2023-09-22-d100-things-a-monster-can-threaten.markdown

 Answering “how” the monster does these things can help the threat click into place.

-This table is most definitely skewed monsters that are feyish, intelligent, and tricksy.
-It’s tricky to telegraph these threats clearly if the monster can’t speak.
+This table is most definitely skewed monsters that are feyish, intelligent, and tricksy because I like these monsters best.
+It’s easier to telegraph these threats if the monster can speak.

-For more naturalistic monsters, thinking about what bits and bobs might allow them to accomplish these threats can be very fun, if a bit of a stretch at times.
+For more naturalistic monsters, it can take a bit of creativity to telegraph a non-lethal threat.
+I like thinking about what bits and bobs they have on their body that might be able to telegraph the threat.
+For example, "The creature in the middle of the path isn't very large, but there's a whiff of something the just smells *terrible*, and they have a flat, fluffy tail they look willing to lift at a moment's notice."
+(A skunk is a great non-lethal monster that still presents a threat.
+Nobody's going to like you if you smell that bad, and it might be easier for more dangerous monsters to catch a whiff of you.)